 Here are some answers to the more frequently asked questions about coaching, including how it contrasts with therapy.

 This is by its nature only a brief selection of the questions I’ve covered and you are free to contact me about anything else that’s not here.

 That’s not a question I can answer, as coaching isn’t a ‘need’ – the want has to come from within you.

 What I can tell you though is that once we’ve explored your personal issues around confidence or self esteem and how they affect your life and your goals, by the end of that conversation you’ll know whether you want the journey to continue.

 Contact me and let’s see where we can take you.

 Both deal with what’s going on in your brain, however, they are each approaching a similar subject from totally different perspectives, since they have each grown out from separate places, psychotherapy and sports.

 Therapy seeks to provide a release from past hurts and upsets, whereas coaching seeks to build upon your successes to enable you to live the life you want.

-Call me and I’ll let you begin to experience what I mean, because experiencing beats explaining every time.
+I invite you to take up the offer of a Strategy Call so that you can begin to experience what I mean, because experiencing beats explaining every time.